Home

 66

 Blue Wildrye (Elymus glaucus) is a species of wild rye.
 This grass is a common and widespread species native to North America from Alaska to New York to northern Mexico.
 It is found in every region of California except the low desert.
-This perennial bunch grass grow as small, narrow tufts of several erect stems which exceed 20 inches in height and may approach 5 ft.
+This perennial bunchgrass grows as narrow tufts of several erect stems.
 It has a thick, fibrous root system, sometimes with rhizomes, and the stems may form stolons.
-It has flat leaves, each up to appr...
+The tip of each stem features a few spikelets that form a narrow, pointed flower cluster.
+This is a...

 >>